Massachusetts journeyman electrician exam: what to expect

 Hour requirement

 Journeyman requires 8,000 hours of supervised work and 600 hours of related instruction.
-Master requires additional 4,000 hours after journeyman, plus exam.
+Master (Class A) requires at least 1 year as a licensed Massachusetts Journeyman plus 150 classroom hours and the exam.

 Hour requirements typically combine on-the-job experience under a licensed electrician with classroom or related supplemental instruction.
 Confirm exact totals and qualifying-experience rules with the Massachusetts Board of State Examiners of Electricians (BSEE) before submitting an application — requirements occasionally change.